Deducting vs. Capitalizing

 There are three levels of tax: federal, state, and local.
 For example, some kinds of taxes can be deducted on a federal level, but not on a state level (and vice versa).

-- Income: You cannot deduct federal state taxes.
-Multi-member LLCs can deduct state and local income taxes as a business expense, but single member LLCs can only deduct these taxes as an itemized deduction on Schedule A (Form 1040).
+- Income: You cannot deduct federal or state taxes.
+Multi-member LLCs can deduct state and local income taxes as a business expense, but single-member LLCs can only deduct these taxes as an itemized deduction on Schedule A (Form 1040).

 - Self-Employment: Up to one-half of your self-employment taxes can be deducted.

 - Sales: Sales tax that your business pays toward a product is considered part of the cost of the product, and is deductible if that product falls under a deductible category.
 You cannot deduct the sales tax paid for by consumers.

 - Excise: All excise taxes that are considered ordinary and necessary are deductible.